Mortgage Preapproval 2026: How to Get Approved

 Most buyers think browsing listings is the first step.

-Shopping without mortgage pre-approval is guessing - and guessing is how buyers lose homes, overpay, or stall for months.
+Shopping without mortgage pre-approval is guessing - and guessing can lead to missed opportunities or delays.

 If you’re wondering why a pre-approval is important, here’s the simple truth: